elblogbruno/Notion-GoogleTasks/README.md

 	"property":"deadline" #name of the property that holds a Date.
 In my case deadline, pretty straightforward }
 ```

 To get the tokenV2 I do explain it on my other notion repo here https://github.com/elblogbruno/NotionAI-MyMind.

-This project was inspired why https://github.com/evertheylen/notion-export-ics and https://github.com/elblogbruno/Notion-GoogleCalendar-Sync that the idea to get it done is simpler, but this one I find it nicer and faster.
+This project was inspired why https://github.com/evertheylen/notion-export-ics and https://github.com/elblogbruno/Notion-GoogleCalendar-Sync that the idea to get it done is simpler, but this one I find it nicer.

 ## TODO
 Google Task to notion sync. by the moment there is only notion to google task, not viceversa.